Choto Rasbari: History

-The temples were founded by Pyarilal Mondal and Monimohan Mondal.
+The temples were founded by Pyarilal Mondal and Monimohan Mondal, members of the Bawali Raj family.
 The construction started on 27th Phalgun, 1252 and it took almost a year to complete.
 The temples were officially inaugurated on 31st Chaitra, 1253 as per the Bengali calendar and when converted to Gregorian, it comes to April 1847.
 The temple complex are by the side of Adi Ganga, which one time served as a major pilgrim route and there is also a ghat named as Choto Rashbari Ghat with four columns; but alas now in pathetic state and the plasters have peeled.
 There was also a nahabatkhana.
 Earlier there happened to be a room on either side of the ghat but now a wall has been put up thereby preventing access.
 A flight of stairs will lead one to the river.
 The condition of Adi Ganga is also the same as that of the ghat - the river bed is shallow.
 There are two plaques on either side of the main entrance to the temple.
 The plaque on the left hand side written in payar chanda, i.e., one type of rhythm stating the mandatory do's that the visitors to the temple must obey - footwear must be left outside and there is strict no-no for entering the temple on horseback, elephant and palanquin.